CenterForSpatialResearch/gis_tutorials/23_Data_Types_and_311.md

 ## Data Types and 311 Data - ArcGIS

 This tutorial will show you how to download 311 data for New York City and how to create a categorical and a quantitative map of this data.
-There are three basic steps in this process: first, select, filter and download 311 data; second, add the 311 data to a map in qGIS; and third, classify the data so that it is correctly displayed on the map.
+There are three basic steps in this process: first, select, filter and download 311 data; second, add the 311 data to a map in ArcMap; and third, classify the data so that it is correctly displayed on the map.
 In addition, this tutorial will also describe how to join the 311 data to another spatial dataset (census block groups) in order to aggregate it and display it based on its geographical location.

 ### Datasets:
 The main dataset we will be using in this tutorial is based on 311 data.
 For those of you who don't know, 311 is a service provided by the city of New York where people can call in (dialing 311) and submit complaints or ask questions about living in the city (the service also accepts complaints online).
 Some of the most popular complaints filed through 311 are about parking, noise, garbage, rodents, dead or damaged trees, air quality, construction permits, graffiti, homelessness, street conditions, taxis and water quality.
 There are other categories and each one of these has it's own subcategories.
 Furthermore, each entry in the dataset comes with the following fields (amongst others):